Applying for Admission

 Transcripts for Veterans

 All students receiving educational benefits from the Department of Veterans Affairs are required to submit all official transcripts.
 This includes transcripts from prior colleges and military training including those before, during, and after active duty.
-Transcripts should be submitted prior to the end of the veteran’s first quarter of attendance to continue to remain eligible to use VA benefits at Cascadia.
-Cascadia reserves the right to request official transcripts be submitted sooner than the first quarter, if deemed necessary, based on the veteran’s educational history.
+Transcripts should be submitted prior to the end of the veteran’s first term of attendance to continue to remain eligible to use VA benefits at Cascadia.
+Cascadia reserves the right to request official transcripts be submitted sooner than the first term, if deemed necessary, based on the veteran’s educational history.

 Cascadia will award academic and vocational credit for military transcript training.
 Credit will be awarded from a student’s Joint Services Transcript (JST) based on recommendations from the American Council on Education.
 As an accredited college, courses from the Community College of the Air Force will be accepted in transfer with the same consideration as courses from any other accredited institution of higher education.